 Benjamin Moore: body – Peale Green, trim – Grant Beige, accent/windows – Country Redwood, accent – Adams Gold

-All the examples I have shown you in this post are really well done, but that is not often the case.
+All the examples I have shown you of Oak Park homes are really well done, but that is not often the case.
 If you drive around your neighborhood or town, you may find more bummers than stunners.
 And then there are those who take the risk and fail miserably, like this unfortunate color combo:

 what the heck??